Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 vFilename = ?Path+?Name

-pdfName=vFileName + ".pdf"
+pdfName = vFileName + ".pdf"

 HRt:=NToC(0F90Ah)

-//Label(Confirm@) // <= Optional; see under GetString below
+// Label (Confirm@) // <= Optional label; see under GetString below

-Messagebox (vAns;"Verify Path+Filename for the PDF file:";
+Messagebox (vAns;"Verify path and filename for the PDF file:";

 "The path and filename for the PDF file will be -"+HRt+HRt+